 - Establishes guidelines and policies for appeals, publications, awards and honors.

 - The Affiliate completes and submits this Board of Directors/Staff Request Form and sends to email@example.com at least 60 days out from the meeting.
 (Forms must be submitted even if the affiliate has already spoken with the Board/staff member.)

 - The Academy staff will coordinate availability with the requested Board or staff member.

-- Upon confirmation of availability the affiliate and speaker will coordinate additional plans for the speaking opportunity.
-Affiliates may use a template communication to ensure planning is arranged for the Board member's attendance.
+- Upon confirmation of availability the Affiliate and speaker will coordinate additional plans for the speaking opportunity.

 Academy of Nutrition and Dietetics Bylaws are rules adopted by the organization for governing meetings and association affairs.
 They define the relationship, the rights, and the obligations for members, directors, officers and staff.
 Bylaws should be a living document, to be used, reviewed and revised as necessary.